Paula Abdul: Allegations of drug use

+2004 car crash

 In December 2004, Abdul was driving her Mercedes-Benz on a Los Angeles-area freeway when she changed lanes and hit another vehicle, but did not stop or render assistance.
 The driver and passenger took a photograph with a cell phone camera and wrote down the license plate number of the car, which was traced to Abdul.
 In March 2005, Abdul was fined US$900 and given 24 months of informal probation after pleading nolo contendere (no contest) to misdemeanor hit-and-run driving.
 She was ordered to pay US$775 for damage to the other car.

-In April 2005, Abdul said that she suffers from a neurological disorder, reflex sympathetic dystrophy, that causes chronic pain.